-In a heavy pan pour in a tablespoon of olive oil and sear the shallots.
-Sprinkle the sugar in, stirring constantly to blend with the shallots and the oil.
-Add a splash or two of balsamic vinegar and lower the heat to medium.
-Let cook for 5 to 8 minutes until golden.
+- Pour the olive oil in and sear the shallots.
+Sprinkle the sugar in, stirring constantly to blend the with the shallots and the oil.
+Add a splash or two of balsamic vinegar and low the heat to medium.
+Let cook for 5-8 minutes or until golden.

-Carefully (they may still be hot) squeeze the oranges over the steak and top with the shallots.
+- Put the steak on a platter and carefully (they may still be hot) squeeze the oranges over the steak.
+Top with shallots and serve.